DannyCooper/cashier/readme.txt

 == Changelog ==

+= 1.0.4 - February 9 2018 =
+* Improve support for using a custom header image
 = 1.0.3 - February 8 2018 =
 * Improve responsive design
 * Remove 'Blog' title from blog page